2023–24 FC Barcelona season: September

 On 26 September, Barcelona were held to a 2–2 draw away at Mallorca.
 Raphinha scored one goal and Fermín López scored his first goal for the club.

-On 29 September, Barcelona ended the month with a 1–0 win against Sevilla thanks to an own goal scored by Sevilla's defender Sergio Ramos.
+Three days later, Barcelona ended the month with a 1–0 win against Sevilla thanks to an own goal scored by Sevilla's defender Sergio Ramos.

 October

-On 4 October, Barcelona defeated Porto 1–0 away thanks to a Ferran Torres goal at the end of the first half.
+On 4 October, Barcelona defeated Porto 0–1 away thanks to a Ferran Torres goal at the end of the first half.
 This match was Xavi's 100th match in charge as a coach, during which time the team has amassed 63 wins and has scored 191 goals.
 With his start in this match, Lamine Yamal became the youngest player ever to start a Champions League match, just three days younger than Celestine Babayaro was in November 1994 when he started a game for Anderlecht.

 On 8 October, Barcelona were held to a 2–2 draw against Granada away.
-Sergi Roberto and Lamine Yamal scored a goal each, and with his goal Lamine Yamal became the youngest La Liga goalscorer ever aged 16 years and 87 days, breaking the record held by Malaga's Fabrice Olinga, who scored against Celta Vigo in 2012 aged 16 years and 98 days.
+Sergi Roberto and Lamine Yamal scored a goal each, with the latter netting his first goal for the club and becoming the youngest La Liga goalscorer ever aged 16 years and 87 days, breaking the record held by Malaga's Fabrice Olinga, who scored against Celta Vigo in 2012 aged 16 years and 98 days.

 After the international break, Barcelona defeated Athletic Bilbao 1–0 on 22 October, thanks to a goal from teenage debutant Marc Guiu who scored his first goal for the club just 23 seconds after coming on as a substitute, and became the youngest Barcelona player to debut with a goal in La Liga in the 21st century at just 17 years and 291 days.

 On 25 October, the team beat Shakhtar Donetsk 2–1 thanks to goals from Ferran Torres and Fermín López.

-On 28 October, Barcelona suffered their first defeat of the season after they were defeated 2–1 by Real Madrid in the first El Clásico of the season. İlkay Gündoğan scored his first goal for the club.
+On 28 October, Barcelona suffered their first defeat of the season after they were defeated 1–2 by Real Madrid in the first El Clásico of the season. İlkay Gündoğan scored his first goal for the club.